filipbagen/iot-weather-station/README.md

 I chose this project because I wanted to get into IoT and hardware development as a complete beginner, but I didn't want to start with something too complicated.
 A weather station seemed like a perfect entry point that would teach me the basics of sensors, microcontrollers, and data collection.

 What made this project special was combining it with AI to create something practical and fun.
 I thought it would be cool to have my weather station not just tell me the temperature, but actually suggest what to wear.
-The idea of photographing myself in different outfits and having an AI stylist pick combinations based on real sensor data from my room was too entertaining to pass up.

-The insights I hoped to gain were both technical and practical - learning how to work with hardware and seeing how temperature and humidity change throughout the day in my living space.
+The insights I hoped to gain were both technical and practical.
+I wanted to learn how to work with hardware and seeing how temperature and humidity change throughout the day in my living space.
 Plus, I wanted to see if an AI could actually give decent outfit advice based on weather data.

 ## Material